gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 5. Ask me to commit.
 ```
 **Prompt:** Read and follow **@simple-task.md**; the task is to delete all comments from the code.

-### 📍 Starter Symbol
-**Pattern:** *Process Identity*

-Leading emojis are what LLMs are known for.
-You look at an article containing a lot of leading emojis and immediately think: "Generated!!"
-When the agent starts its message with an emoji, this symbol becomes a declaring header about the state of the process.
-It gives us feedback on where the agent is right now—and what it is doing.
-Also, when it's missing, you know there's something not quite right.
-Maybe the context has gotten too large, and it's drifting.
-This is a lot of valuable feedback you receive just for a single character.
-Guide the agent which starter symbol to use.

 ### 🪃 Subagent / Subtask / Boomerang
 **Pattern:** *Context engineering via delegation.*